Apar Gupta: Digital Rights Advocacy

 He is a co-founder of the SaveTheInternet.in campaign on net neutrality and SaveOurPrivacy.in campaign for data protection and surveillance reforms.
 After his work on the Section 66A case, he co-authored a study to document compliance with the judgement to discover ongoing cases which continued unconstitutionally against the Supreme Court judgement.
 This was called, "shocking" by the Supreme Court.

-Gupta is the co-founder of the Internet Freedom Foundation (IFF) and was appointed its first executive director in 2018.
-For his work at IFF he has been awarded the Ashoka Fellowship in 2019 and is a Next Now Fellow.
-Gupta has filed a case as a petitioner against the Ministry of Home Affairs for disclosure of statistical data on surveillance in India.
+Gupta is the co-founder of the Internet Freedom Foundation (IFF) and was appointed its first executive director from 2018 till November, 2023.
+He resumed the role of IFF's Founder Director in November, 2024.
+For his work at IFF he was awarded the Ashoka Fellowship in 2019 and the Next Now Fellowship.
+Gupta also filed a case as a petitioner against the Ministry of Home Affairs for disclosure of statistical data on surveillance in India.
 He has deposed before a parliamentary committee on the DNA Bill and before a commission inquiring into the use of Pegasus.

+On May 31, 2023, he presented Item #7 at the Annual meeting of shareholders of META Platforms titled as, "Shareholder Proposal Regarding Report on Allegations of Political Entanglement and Content Management Biases in India" that was defeated with 5% votes in its favour.